crmorgan/nservicebus-intro/README.md

 - Windows 10
 - Visual Studio 2017 (community edition is fine)
 - Docker for Windows with Linux container support enabled
-- Install the NServiceBus .net templates
+- NServiceBus dotnet new templates
  - run `dotnet new -i "ParticularTemplates::*"`

 ### Start RabbitMQ ###
 Before running any containers for the website start the RabbitMQ container.
-Open a command or powershell prompt.

-Change to the root directory of where you cloned the repository to.
+Open a command or powershell prompt and cChange to the root directory of where you cloned the repository to

 Run `docker-compose up -d`

-You can can access the RabbitMQ Management console at http://localhost:15672
+You can now access the RabbitMQ Management console at http://localhost:15672

-Username: retaildemo
+Username: `retaildemo`

-Password: password
+Password: `password`

 To stop RabbitMQ run `docker-compose down`